 The zoo eats up a massive 80 acres of the City Park and has come a long way since it started.

 The idea of having a zoo in Denver emerged when the city mayor received a black bear cub as a gift.
 It ended up living within the City Park grounds.

-Today, some of the many animals which you can see at the Denver Zoo are the African (Black-Footed) Penguin, the Alligator Snapping Turtle and the Amur (Siberian) Tiger.
+Today, some of the many animals you can see at the Denver Zoo are the African (Black-Footed) Penguin, the Alligator Snapping Turtle, and the Amur (Siberian) Tiger.

 Make your exploration extra memorable with a Safari Sunset adventure.
 This adults-only experience is meant to give you a different way of appreciating the animals by going to the Denver Zoo at night for some fun, food, and alcoholic beverages.